geonetwork/doc/source/user-guide/map/index.rst

 The map component in GeoNetwork serves two goals:

-- As part of the evaluation of relevance users can visualise a resource discovered in the catalogue in an interactive map viewer to preview the contents.
+- The map viewer provides a way for users to interactively assess the relevance of a resource discovered in the catalog.

 - GeoNetwork can be used as a mapping application to create maps that can be printed or shared with others.
 The maps itself can even be registered in the catalogue as assets.

 ..
 Note::

-    In stead of using the embedded map viewer, GeoNetwork offers functionality to use an externa map viewer (for example an existing WebGIS framework in your organisation).
+    Instead of using the embedded map viewer, GeoNetwork offers functionality to use an external map viewer (for example an existing WebGIS framework in your organisation).
     An administrator can configure GeoNetwork in such a way that it is connected to an external web map application.
 In such a configuration all map interaction is delegated to the external application.
+See :ref:`user-interface-config-mappage`.

 Map viewer
 ----------

-Map viewer can be opened from a metadata detais view by the 'add to map' button or directy from the map tab in the main menu.
+The map viewer can be opened from a metadata details view using the 'add to map' button or directly from the map tab.
-A list of tools will be available in the right toolbar, hover the tools to display a tooltip of their meaning.
-Which tools are available can be configured by an administrator.
+A list of tools are available in the right toolbar.
+Hover over the tools to display a tooltip explaining their meaning.
+The tools that are available are configured by the administrator, see :ref:`user-interface-config-mappage`.

 Tools for using the Map are arranged in two groups in the right-hand side of the map.
 The top group looks like this:

-- Add new layers to the map.
+- *Add new layers* to the map.
 You can search the catalog, add layers from web services, or kml.
 It is possible to add directly WMS, WFS or WMTS layers by entering the endpoint and selecting the layer from the capabilities response.

-- Manage existing layers or change the background map.
+- *Manage layers* or change the background map.

-- The projection switcher allows to set alternative projections.
+- The *projection switcher* allows to set alternative projections.

-- Filter layers on the map.
+- *Filter layers* on the map.
 The panel can be used to filter features shown on the map on various attributes.
 As an administrator make sure the filtering is correctly set up before adding this tool to the map.

+- Use a *Web Processing Service* process.
+You can enter a WPS link and see what processes the service offers.

-- Manage the Map, by setting it back to default settings, loading a new map definition, downloading the current map, or saving the map configuration as a record in the catalog.
+- *Manage the Map*, by setting it back to default settings, loading a new map definition, downloading the current map, or saving the map configuration as a record in the catalog.

-- Print the map.
+- *Print* the map.
 A pdf of the current map will be generated, to be downloaded and send to a printer.

-- Synchronise layers with the small map on the Search tab.
+- *Synchronise* layers with the small map on the Search tab.
+Changes on the map are duplicated on the small map and vice versa.

-- Measure distances on the map.
+- *Measure distances* and surfaces in the map.

-- Draw annotations on the map.
+- *Draw annotations* on the map.
+Annotations can be printed or exported as GeoJSON.

-Additionally there is a geographic search tool in the top left.
+Additionally there is a *geographic search* tool in the top left.

-The map viewer supports Featureinfo, to retrieve information by clicking on a location in the map.
+The map viewer supports *Featureinfo*, to retrieve information by clicking on a location in the map.

 .. figure:: img/addLayers.png
     :width: 300px